 We cannot look into debt individually by ignoring a country’s capacity to pay it back.
 If I use my credit card and borrow $60,000 but only make $40,000, my capacity to pay back is very low.
 If I make $100,000, I can pay back easy and I can borrow more.
 That’s why debt to GDP ratios are important indicators of a nation’s ability to pay back its debts.

-Productive spend and growth, rather than inflating the bank accounts of the wealthy that hoard and don’t put back into the system, will always balance nations irrespective of whether economics is a science or not.
+Productive spend and growth, rather than inflating the bank accounts of the wealthy that only hoard and don’t put back into the system, will always balance nations irrespective of whether economics is a science or not.
 A laughing matter for those who consider themselves “real scientists” but a matter debated to date nonetheless.

 The information provided is strictly for informational use and is not meant in any way to be construed as investment advice.
 One should seek expert advice, as all investment strategies involve risk of loss.